-At St Oswald’s Catholic Primary School, PE is the engagement of all pupils in regular activity- kick- starting healthy and active lifestyles.
+At St Oswald’s Catholic Primary School, PE is the engagement of all pupils in regular activity- kick- starting healthy and active lifestyles from EYFS to year 6.
 PE has the aim to increases children’s confidence, knowledge and skills in PE experiencing a wide range of different sports with opportunities to participate in competitive sports.

 High quality PE lessons along with physical activity and sport will directly and indirectly contributes towards helping improve the children’s:

 - Physical and mental health and well being

 - Offers opportunities for team work, working well with others and developing social skills and qualities such as communication, empathy, respect, collaboration, cooperation, listening, motivating and leading.

 - Provides children with opportunities to follow a set of rules and become independent learners developing their cognitive and creative abilities such as being able to create, plan, review, analyse, consider, predict, explore and problem solve.

 - Learn the importance of the effects of exercise and how the body works.

 The school’s P.E. programme of work covers all aspects of the subject prescribed in the National Curriculum.
 Children must have the correct clothing for P.E. and games.
 Regular reminders as to when these are needed are sent home to parents.